 Bruk av SSH, SFTP og screen, guidelines from USIT (Norwegian).

 Unless you are an admin, this will not be so useful to you...

 Running sshd on port 80 and/or 443 will enable users to connect even when behind over-zealously configured firewalls that block the default port, 22.
 This section explains how to configure this on the server.
 Port 443 is used as an example.

-Note: Ports 80 and 443 are normally used for http/https (and are therefor usually open in firewalls).
-Still, don't use these ports on machines that will be web servers!
+Note: Ports 80 and 443 are normally used for http/https (and are therefore usually open in firewalls).
+Obviously, don't use these ports on machines that will be web servers!

 Note 2: At UiO, this will work on servers only, as most ports are blocked on client networks.
 (It will work between machines on the same client net, which is pretty pointless.)

 On RedHat EL 7, do the following as root:

 # Run sshd on both port 22 and 443: OPTIONS="-p 22 -p 443"